-United States Department of Agriculture National Institute of Food and Agriculture
+United States National Institute Department of Food and Agriculture Agriculture

 This material is based upon work supported by the National Institute of Food and Agriculture, under award number EW18-015 through the Western Sustainable Agriculture Research and Education program.
 USDA is an equal opportunity employer and service provider.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.